 The ground floor includes a reception hallway providing access to the principal reception rooms including the sitting room, formal dining room/snug and attached garden room.
 To the rear is the dining kitchen which includes a selection of wall and base units complemented with granite work surfaces.
 Furthermore, is a study, utility room and cloakroom/WC.

 The first floor offers four well-proportioned double bedrooms including an attractive master suite with dual aspect windows, fitted storage and an en-suite bathroom/WC.
 A house bathroom serves the remaining three bedrooms to this level.
 The second floor has two further characterful bedrooms including an en-suite shower room to bedroom five.

-In addition to the main house is a garage which benefits from two useful store rooms and a studio above, offering great flexibility for further development (subject to necessary planning consents).
+In addition to the main house is a garage which benefits from two useful store rooms and a studio/office above, offering great flexibility for further development (subject to necessary planning consents).

 Externally the property sits in glorious grounds including attractive rear gardens with mature borders and walled boundaries.
 Parking is provided by two separate driveways, in addition to a garage.

 The adjacent orchard has an abundance of fruit trees and vegetable patches, and includes a greenhouse.

 In summary, a lovingly maintained home, full of character with the advantage of attractive grounds.